cssinjs/jss/docs/react-jss.md

 const Button = withTheme(({theme}) => <button>I can access {theme.colorPrimary}</button>)
 ```

-_Namespaced_ themes can be used so that a set of UI components should not conflict with another set of UI components from a different library using also `react-jss`.
+Use _namespaced_ themes so that a set of UI components gets no conflicts with another set of UI components from a different library also using `react-jss`.

 ```javascript
 import React from 'react'